sawuer/ramona-js/README.md

 # Ramona Js
-Ramona Js - simple javascript library for creating useful components which have own data, states, view, and logic.
+Ramona Js - simple js library for creating useful frontend components which have own **static porps, states, views, and logic.**
-This is the first attempt to create my own Javascript library.
+This is the first attempt to create my own javascript library.
 It's little bit dumb for now.
-But soon it will become a powerful tool in the hands of the frontend developers.
+But soon maybe it will become a powerful tool in the hands of the frontend developers.
 Or only in my hands... :)
 Now better use the others normal libs like Vue or React :)